Nanci Griffith: MCA years (1987-1991)

+Other Voices, Other Rooms and later works

+In 1993, Griffith released the album Other Voices, Other Rooms, which won her first and only Grammy award.
+The album featured songs by various folk and country songwriters, and a large group of musicians, from Bob Dylan to Odetta.
+The album was certified gold by RIAA in 2005, more than a decade after it was released.

+In 1994, she released the album Flyer, which received another Grammy nomination.

-In 1994, Griffith teamed up with Jimmy Webb to contribute the song "If These Old Walls Could Speak" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.
-Griffith was a survivor of breast cancer which was diagnosed in 1996, and thyroid cancer in 1998.
+In the same year, Griffith teamed with Jimmy Webb to contribute the song "If These Old Walls Could Speak" to the AIDS benefit album Red Hot + Country produced by the Red Hot Organization.
+She survived breast cancer which was diagnosed in 1996, and thyroid cancer in 1998.

-Singer-songwriter Christine Lavin remembers the first time she saw Griffith perform:

-I was struck by how perfect everything was about her singing, her playing, her talking.
+Christine Lavin, a singer and songwriter, remembers the first time she saw Griffith perform:I was struck by how perfect everything was about her singing, her playing, her talking.
 I realized from the get-go that this was someone who was a complete professional.
 Obviously she had worked a long time to get to be that good.

-Griffith toured with various other artists, including Buddy Holly's band, the Crickets; John Prine; Iris DeMent; Suzy Bogguss; and Judy Collins.
-Griffith recorded duets with many artists, among them Emmylou Harris, Mary Black, John Prine, Don McLean, Jimmy Buffett, Dolores Keane, Willie Nelson, Adam Duritz (singer of Counting Crows), the Chieftains, musician John Stewart; and Darius Rucker (lead singer of Hootie & the Blowfish).
-She also contributed background vocals on many other recordings.